dzapataHDI/nomemory/The-MockNeat-Class.md

 // Possible Output: 0.26378031782078615
 ```

-Example to generate a single double value bounded - in interval [0.0, bound)
+Example to generate a single double value in interval [0.0, bound)

 ```java
 Double bound = 10.0;